 Our attorneys have more than three decades of combined experience representing clients in the marijuana industry and working on marijuana policy reform.
 They do not just advise clients on the law; they help to shape the laws and regulations themselves.
 Keep reading for a more detailed introduction to the members of our team.

-Brian Vicente, Esq., is a partner and founding member of Vicente Sederberg LLC.
+Brian Vicente, Esq., is a partner and founding member of Vicente Sederberg, LLC.
 He served as the co-director of the Amendment 64 campaign and was one of the primary authors of this historic measure, which resulted in Colorado becoming the first state in the nation – and the first geographic area in the world – to make the possession, use, and regulated distribution of marijuana legal for adults.
-Brian also serves as executive director of Sensible Colorado, the state’s leading non-profit working for medical marijuana patients and providers.
-Brian is the chair of the Denver Mayor’s Marijuana Policy Review Panel, serves on the Colorado Department of Revenue Medical Marijuana Oversight Panel, and coordinates the Colorado Bar Association's Drug Policy Project.
-He was awarded the prestigious Gideon award for his free speech advocacy during the 2008 Democratic National Convention.
-In 2010, Brian was elected the first-ever chair of the National Cannabis Industry Association, the only trade association in the U.S. that works to advance the interests of cannabis-related businesses on the national level.
-Brian is regularly quoted in local, state and national press and is a featured blogger for the Huffington Post.
-He serves on the board of directors for a number of state and national non-profit organizations including the SAFER Voter Education Fund and the Harm Reduction Center.
-Brian graduated from the University of Denver Law School on a full merit scholarship where he clerked for outspoken social critic, Senior Federal Judge John L. Kane.
-Brian was the chair of the Committee for Responsible Regulation, which coordinated the campaign to implement statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.
+Vicente also serves as executive director of Sensible Colorado, the state’s leading non-profit working for medical marijuana patients and providers.
+He was given the Gideon award for his free speech advocacy during the 2008 Democratic National Convention.
+In 2010, Vicente was elected the first-ever chair of the National Cannabis Industry Association, the only trade association in the U.S. that works to advance the interests of marijuana-related businesses on the national level.
+Brian was the chair of the Committee for Responsible Regulation, which coordinated the successful 2013 campaign to implement statewide excise and sales taxes on the sale of adult-use marijuana in Colorado and was awarded the Justice Gerald Le Dain Award for Achievement in the Field of Law that same year.
+Brian has conducted over 1000 interviews in local, state and national press regarding marijuana policy, and in 2014 The Guardian (UK) dubbed him “the industry's de facto spokesman.”
+Vicente’s expertise in marijuana policy is highly sought after, and has led to him serving as a formal advisor to local, state, and federal governments—most recently he assisted with Uruguay becoming the first country in the world to fully-regulate the adult marijuana market.
+Brian serves on the board of directors for a number of state and national non-profit organizations including the SAFER Voter Education Fund and the Harm Reduction Action Center.
+Vicente graduated from the University of Denver Law School on a full merit scholarship where he clerked for outspoken social critic, Senior Federal Judge John L. Kane.

 Christian Sederberg, Esq.,is a partner and founding member of Vicente Sederberg LLC.
 After graduating from the University of Colorado School of Law, Christian focused his practice on representing businesses with a primary focus on real estate, private equity, commercial, and corporate transactions.
 Since the inception of Colorado's state regulated medical marijuana program, Christian and the firm have provided a wide range of real estate, transactional and regulatory assistance to the marijuana community.
 Christian was also an integral part of Colorado's Amendment 64 campaign, acting as core volunteer for the campaign, representing the campaign on Governor Hickenlooper's Amendment 64 Implementation Task Force, and leading the campaign's legislative implementation team in the Colorado legislature by coordinating the implementation of the Colorado legislative and regulatory structure related to adult-use marijuana.
 Christian sat on the executive committee of the Committee for Responsible Regulation, which coordinated the campaign to establish statewide excise and sales taxes on the sale of adult-use marijuana in Colorado.